Species Survival Plan

-The male teaches the chicks what to eat, how to eat and where to find it.
+The male teaches the chicks what to eat, how to eat, and where to find it.
 The male guards the chicks for 5-7 months.
 At two to three years of age, the young are fully mature and capable of reproduction.

 The feathers have two identical shafts with the barbs so widely spaced that they do not interlock.
 This gives the emu a “shaggy dog” look.

-The emu can run up to 30 mph by taking strides of more than nine feet.
+The emu can run up to 31 mph by taking strides of more than nine feet.
 They defend themselves by kicking and ripping with their extremely powerful feet.
-When frightened, they make a booming call to warn others that danger is near.
+Their long legs also help them be strong swimmers.